Demonstrate an understanding of teacher vs. child directed activities. #5165

 6. Demonstrate an understanding of Child Care Regulations forms and required documentation

-10. Demonstrate an understanding of how ongoing preventive health and wellness care affects child development
+10. Demonstrate an understanding of prenatal development and its impact on child development

 13. Demonstrate understanding of developing positive relationships with child care families